 - 11. Planning Code Section 101.1(b) establishes eight priority-planning policies and requires review of permits for consistency with said policies.
 The Project is, on balance, consistent with the priority policies as originally described in Section 3 of Planning Commission Motion No. 20281.
 The amended Project is consistent with the following policies and as amended below: - A. That existing neighborhood-serving retail uses be preserved and enhanced and future opportunities for resident employment in and ownership of such businesses be enhanced. - The project site does not possess any neighborhood-serving retail uses.
-The Project provides 117 new dwelling units 302 new group housing units, which will enhance the nearby retail uses by providing new residents, who may patron and/or own these businesses. - B. That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods. - The project introduces 297 new group housing rooms with on-site affordable units near downtown, provides five new replacement group housing rooms/ units as on-site affordable units, proposes less than 4,000 square feet of ground floor commercial which can support existing and new residents, and does not shade public open spaces.
+The Project provides 302 group housing units, which will enhance the nearby retail uses by providing new residents, who may patron and/or own these businesses. - B. That existing housing and neighborhood character be conserved and protected in order to preserve the cultural and economic diversity of our neighborhoods. - The project introduces 297 net new group housing rooms with on-site affordable units near downtown, provides five new replacement group housing rooms/ units as on-site affordable units, proposes less than 4,000 square feet of ground floor commercial which can support existing and new residents, and does not shade public open spaces.
 Although the proposal does not preserve historic architectural resources, the new building scale, materials and architectural features are compatible with the surrounding neighborhood character and buildings.
 The Project will activate O'Farrell Street with the re-located church site and retail use, Shannon Street with the residential lobby, and Jones Street with additional retail use.
-The new building will reflect the characteristic pattern which gives to the City and its neighborhood an image, sense of purpose, and a means of orientation; and, moderating major new development to complement the City pattern, by providing a new, mixed-use development consistent with neighboring 6- to 19-story development in close proximity to the site. - C. That the City's supply of affordable housing be preserved and enhanced, result, the project creates an increase in the City's supply of affordable housing.
+The new building will reflect the characteristic pattern which gives to the City and its neighborhood an image, sense of purpose, and a means of orientation; and, moderating major new development to complement the City pattern, by providing a new, mixed-use development consistent with neighboring 6- to 19-story development in close proximity to the site.

+C. That the City's supply of affordable housing be preserved and enhanced,

-The project proposes to replace the five existing residential units, none of which are deed-restricted affordable units but are presumed to be subject to the Rent Stabilization and Arbitration Ordinance, with 302 total group housing rooms, 45 of which are designated on-site affordable housing.
-As a
+The project proposes to replace the five existing residential units, none of which are deed-restricted affordable units but are presumed to be subject to the Rent Stabilization and Arbitration Ordinance, with 302 total group housing rooms, 46 of which are designated on-site affordable housing.
+As a result, the project creates an increase in the City's supply of affordable housing.